China protests will have serious consequences for Communist Party, warns Penpa Tsering

 Tibetan president in exile, Penpa Tsering, warned that the ongoing protests in China could "imply serious consequences for communist party leadership."
 Chinese cities from Urumqi in the west to Shanghai in the east have been rocked by protests over the Chinese government's "zero Covid" policy which means tougher restrictions on the movement of people.

-Speaking to WION's diplomatic correspondent, Tsering said that "it is an eruption of emotions that people have been controlling for so long....if he (Xi Jinping) decides to continue with the policy he is doing if feel he is digging his own grave".
+Speaking to WION's diplomatic correspondent Sidhant Sibal, Tsering said that "it is an eruption of emotions that people have been controlling for so long....if he (Xi Jinping) decides to continue with the policy he is doing if feel he is digging his own grave".

 Tsering, who is the Sikyong of the Central Tibetan Administration based out of Dharamsala, in Himachal Pradesh (India) pointed out that the protests will weaken the authority of Chinese President Xi Jinping.